hadrian3689/gdb-peda-pwndbg-gef/README.md

 ```

 ## Pwndbg
-If `gdb-pwndbg` fails to run then just follow the install instructions and steps from https://github.com/pwndbg/pwndbg
+If `gdb-pwndbg` fails to run then just follow the install instructions and steps from https://github.com/pwndbg/pwndbg to confirm the required Python version for pwndbg.
+You ma have to install that specific version along with the venv environment using `apt install python<version>-venv -y`

 ## Update